Dow closes at record but Facebook drags on S&P, Nasdaq

 PepsiCo (PEP.O) lost 1.80 percent as disappointing margins due to higher commodity and transport costs overshadowed a quarterly profit that beat estimates.

-Declining issues outnumbered advancing ones on the NYSE by a 1.54-to-1 ratio; on Nasdaq, a 2.16-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 1.54-to-1 ratio; on Nasdaq, a 2.16-to-1 ratio favoured decliners.

 The S&P 500 posted 20 new 52-week highs and 11 new lows; the Nasdaq Composite recorded 35 new highs and 124 new lows.